prathamkadam001/prathamkadam001/README.md

 🔭 I’m currently working on **Global IT Infosolution**

-🌱 I’m currently learning in Diploma In IT at the Silver Oak University<br />
+🌱 I’m currently learning in **Diploma In IT at the Silver Oak University**

-💬 Ask me about Node Js, React, Next Js, MySQL or anything
+💬 Ask me about **Node Js, React, Next Js, MySQL or anything**

 </div>